The Ray-Way Tarp kit

 A Tarp Gives a better Sense of Openness

 Best of all, I enjoy camping with a tarp because of the sense of openness it provides.
-A tent shuts out the world.
-If I want to do that, I can remain at home.
-When in the wilds, I like to be more aware of what's happening all around - and enjoy the natural beauty, even when in bed.
+A tent shuts out the world; and if I want to do that, I can remain at home.
+However, when in the wilds I like to be more aware of my surroundings, and enjoy the natural beauty - even when in bed.

 Lastly, camping with a tarp is simply more fun!!!